MizouziE/web-with-mizouzie/content/articles/new-side-project-ai-as-a-creator.md

 > Each entry should have a button to share **just** that entry, perhaps meaning that I will have to create an individual page for each entry and just display them all as one.

-The possiblities are quite exciting and having a seemingly endless stream of content really takes the pressure off from having to write it like I write the articles on this site.
+The possibilities are quite exciting and having a seemingly endless stream of content really takes the pressure off from having to write it like I write the articles on this site.
 I hope to explore and learn a great deal in terms of design, UI and UX.

 ## Outcome